ntcgeorge/learngit/GitTut.md

 ### 1. Git Introduction

 Git is a version control system, it can track down the editting history of the source code and trace back to the previous version.
-Also it allows the developer add edit code in parallel.
+Also it allows the developer edit code in parallel.

 Following is the structure of a local Git System
 ![Stage Area and Repository](https://www.runoob.com/wp-content/uploads/2015/02/1352126739_7909.jpg)